softneta/viewer-communication/README.md

 communication API).

 ## Change log
+### 1.0.34 (2024-12-02)
+#### Changes
+- Fixed a problem with ViewerCommunication object being reinstantiated multiple times by some customers.
+The object should have been used as singleton, but multiple objects were created and left hanging around.
+A constructor of ViewerCommunication has been rewritten to destroy previously created objects.

 ### 1.0.33 (2024-11-20)
 #### Changes
 - Added function `subscribeEventByName` to allow subscribing to any event, that is being fired via `triggerEvent` mechanism by viewports-core library.